jprichardson/string.js/README.md

 ### - isEmpty() ###

-Return true if the string is solely composed of whitespace
+Return true if the string is solely composed of whitespace or is `null`/`undefined`.

 Example: